Henry Ossawa Tanner

-Henry Ossawa Tanner (June 21, 1859 – May 25, 1937) was an American artist and the first African-American painter to gain international acclaim.
+Henry Ossawa Tanner (June 21, 1859 – May 25, 1937) was an American artist who spent much of his career in France.
+He became the first African-American painter to gain international acclaim.
 Tanner moved to Paris, France, in 1891 to study at the Académie Julian and gained acclaim in French artistic circles.
-His painting Daniel in the Lions' Den (1895, location unknown) was accepted into the 1896 Salon, the official art exhibition of the Académie des Beaux-Arts in Paris.
-Tanner's Resurrection of Lazarus (1896, Musée d'Orsay, Paris) was purchased by the French government after winning the third-place medal at the 1897 Salon.
 In 1923, the French government elected Tanner chevalier of the Legion of Honor.

-After pursuing art on his own as a young man, Tanner enrolled at the Pennsylvania Academy of the Fine Arts in Philadelphia in 1879.
-The only black student, he became a favorite of the painter Thomas Eakins, who had recently started teaching there.
-Tanner made other connections among artists, including Robert Henri.
-In the late 1890s, art patron Rodman Wanamaker sponsored Tanner's trip to the Mutasarrifate of Jerusalem after seeing the artist's paintings of biblical themes.

-Tanner married Jessie Macauley Olssen on December 14, 1899, in London.
-Their son, Jesse Ossawa Tanner, was born in New York City on September 25, 1903.
-The family made France their permanent home, dividing time between Paris and a farm in Normandy.

 Early life

-Henry Ossawa Tanner was born in Pittsburgh, Pennsylvania, the first of nine children; two brothers, Benjamin and Horace, died in infancy.
-One of his sisters, Halle Tanner Dillon Johnson, was the first woman to be certified to practice medicine in Alabama.
-His parents gave him a middle name that commemorated the struggle at Osawatomie between pro- and anti-slavery partisans.
+Henry Ossawa Tanner was born in Pittsburgh, Pennsylvania.

 His father Benjamin Tucker Tanner (1835–1923) became a bishop in the African Methodist Episcopal Church (AME), the first independent black denomination in the United States.
 He was educated at Avery College and Western Theological Seminary in Pittsburgh, and developed a literary career.
 In addition, he was a political activist, supporting abolition of slavery.
-Henry Tanner's mother Sarah was born into slavery in Virginia, but had escaped as a refugee to the North via the Underground Railroad.
-There she met and married Benjamin Tanner.
+Henry Tanner's mother Sarah Elizabeth Tanner may have been born into slavery in Virginia.
+Two different stories have emerged concerning her living in freedom; in one, her father drives the family from Winchester, Virginia to "the free state of Pennsylvania" in an ox cart.
+In the other, she escapes as a refugee to the North via the Underground Railroad.
+There she met and married Benjamin Tucker Tanner.

+Tanner was the first of nine children; and two of his brothers, Benjamin and Horace, died in infancy.
+One of his sisters, Halle Tanner Dillon Johnson, was the first woman to be certified to practice medicine in Alabama.
+His parents gave him a middle name that commemorated the struggle at Osawatomie between pro- and anti-slavery partisans.